helenawsu/blog/src/data/blog/cv-proj4.md

   </figure>
   </div>

-A step size of 0.5 is used to generate the 3d grid coordinate.
-Since there is no view direction in the mesh world, view direction is approximated as grid coordinate - object center.
-The 3d grid coordinates is then queried into the trained model.
-A visualization of the 3d grid density output is as follows (note that a square cube has been quried, but since there is a filter of > 1.25 in the visualizaion), only the model part is shown.
+A step size of 0.5 is used to generate the 3D grid coordinates.
+Since there is no explicit view direction in the mesh space, the view direction is approximated as the vector from the object center to each grid point.
+The 3D grid coordinates are then fed into the trained model.

+A visualization of the resulting 3D grid densities is shown below.
+Note that although a cubic grid was queried, only regions with density greater than 1.25 are displayed, so the visualization highlights the object itself.

 <iframe
   src="/plotly/final_density_cloud.html"